 Going back to our example of the walking milestone, if your child doesn't start walking at 10-18 months, this does not necessarily indicate a problem, and your child may well catch up later on.
-The healthcare team will flag it up anyway, and may refer you to a specialist, as in some cases it could be a sign that he could need some treatment or therapy to support his development.
+The healthcare team will flag it up anyway, and may refer you to a specialist, as in some cases it could be a sign that they could need some treatment or therapy to support their development.

 Using milestones to your advantage

 You can use milestones to your advantage in three ways:

 - To encourage your baby's development.
 For example, if you know that babies can start to roll over from about two months of age, you might notice them trying to flip themselves over and you can give them a helping hand

 - To keep your baby safe.
 You will be less likely to leave your baby lying on a sofa if you know there is a chance they could roll and fall off

 - To spot whether your little one could be falling behind.
 If there may be a problem in a particular area, you can seek advice more quickly.

 Try to avoid comparing your child to others

 It's easy to become very focused on comparing your child with other children.
 Some parents find themselves thinking of milestones as 'targets' that indicate the success or failure of their child.
 Instead, try to see them as signals that can open doors for you if help is needed.
 Missing a milestone doesn't necessarily mean that there's any kind of problem.

 The following organisations can give you more information about the topics covered in this section.